david-rockwood/fimpad/README.md

 A lightweight text editor that can do LLM FIM (fill-in-the-middle) and chat within a text file.

 FIMpad is a local-AI text editor that supports:
--FIM (fill-in-the-middle) generation with prefix/suffix windows -OpenAI-compatible chat using inline tags -Granite-optimized FIM workflows
+- FIM (fill-in-the-middle) generation with prefix/suffix windows
+- OpenAI-compatible chat using inline tags
+- Granite-optimized FIM workflows
--Stop sequences, one-key rerolls, and editor-native streaming -Full session persistence via plain text files
+- Stop sequences, one-key rerolls, and editor-native streaming
+- Full session persistence via plain text files

 This project is at an early stage.
 FIMpad has only been run on Linux so far.
 FIMpad has only been used with llama.cpp llama-server endpoints so far.
 FIMpad should be used with IBM Granite 4.0 H models because of the need FIMpad has for FIM (fill-in-the-middle) tokens in the tokenizer, and the lack (as far as I know so far) of very many instruct models that are set up for FIM.